JadeDaniel/Kotlin-LTV-Parser/README.md

   - Constructed tags have nested tags and no simple data on them.
   - Primitive tags contain a byte array value and no nested tags.
 - Tags cannot share the same first byte (i.e. one multi byte and one single byte tag)
+- Tags can be one or two bytes long.

 ## Sample EMV-TLV data
 This data is used in the main function to generate the sample output.